phn/pytpm/doc/reference_tpm.rst

 Modulus
 +++++++

-To cacluate the "modulus" or "length" of a vector use the ``v3mod`` function.
+To calculate the "modulus" or "length" of a vector use the ``v3mod`` function.
 This function takes a V3 instance and returns a double.

 .. autofunction:: v3mod